Desert rat-kangaroo: Possible survival

 In view of its amazing recovery following a 90-year period when it was not seen, the extinction of the desert rat-kangaroo is not certain; thus, sightings of this animal would not fall into the cryptozoology category.
 In similar cases, the broad-faced potoroo was last seen in the late 19th century and is considered extinct, Gilbert's potoroo was considered extinct for 120 years prior to its rediscovery in 1994, and the long-footed potoroo was only discovered in 1967.

 The finding of recent remains in the 1980s casts some doubt on the extinction of this species.
 Professor Ronald Nowak stated in his 2005 book, "perhaps a small population still survives, awaiting the time when it again may increase in response to proper conditions."

 2011 Peake Station sighting

 An animal was sighted in May 2011 off Peake Station and subsequently identified from a museum skin as a desert rat-kangaroo.
 The area was then surveyed in August the same year.
 An old nest with some small macropod like scats was found and some tracks were also found near a waterhole that might have been made by the desert rat-kangaroo.
 However DNA analysis of the scats failed to yield any usable DNA.
 No DNA was found in dingo and cat scats in the area as well.
-As such the sighting remains unconfirmed, but researchers Tony Robinson and Tiana Forrrest confirmed the possibility "that a small population of Caloprymnus, generally considered to be extinct throughout its former range across the Lake Eyre Basin, may have been present in this area in May 2011".
+As such the sighting remains unconfirmed, but researchers Tony Robinson and Tiana Forrest confirmed the possibility "that a small population of Caloprymnus, generally considered to be extinct throughout its former range across the Lake Eyre Basin, may have been present in this area in May 2011".